utkarsh-naik10/SQL_PROJECTS/2. Northwind Sales & Customers Analysis/Joins & Aggregations/6. total number of orders handled by each employee/README.md

-### QUESTION 1:
+### QUESTION 6:
-6.Find how many orders were processed by each employees.
+Find how many orders were processed by each employees.
 ---
 ### SQL QUERY
 ```sql